Becoming Modern: European Art From Futurism to Surrealism

 2. to introduce students to artworks from this period and to the comparative study of modernism across European countries;

 3. to expose students to debates in past and recent literature about the interpretation of modern European art from the first part of the 20th century;

 4. to raise students` awareness of different methods for analysing works of art;

-5. to stimulate students to develop skills in written communication through essay and oral communication and debate in seminars.
+5. to stimulate students to develop skills in communication through assignments and seminars.

 By the end of the module, students should also have acquired a set of transferable skills, and in particular be able to:

 1. define the task in which they are engaged and exclude what is irrelevant;